kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

     0.14009

-It is confirmed that using the current value for `random_state`, the independent variable `garagearea` can be dropped while the `m_rmse` value even decreases on the test set by doing so.
-Therefore, the independent part of the train and validation data is updated, variable `garagearea` is dropped in both.

 ```python
 bf = ["garagearea"]
 xs_final_ext = xs_final.drop(bf, axis=1)
 valid_xs_final_ext = valid_xs_final.drop(bf, axis=1)
 ```

-Writing down the column names, so executing previous cells again later will not change which columns are part of `xs_final_ext` and `valid_xs_final_ext` DataFrames used to determine which columns are part of the DataFrames constructed using these columns.
+## Identifying and Dropping Features for Improved Model Accuracy

+The above section discusses the process of identifying and dropping the `garagearea` feature from the train and validation data.
+It is confirmed that using the current value for `random_state`, the `m_rmse` value on the test set decreases when dropping the `garagearea` feature.
+The independent part of the train and validation data is then updated by dropping `garagearea` in both.

+To ensure that the column names remain consistent in the future, the column names for `xs_final_ext` and `valid_xs_final_ext` DataFrames are saved.
+A scatter plot of the data in `garagearea` and the distributions of its values across the train and validation set are then examined.
+It is observed that the distribution of `garagearea` has a lower Q1 in the validation set, indicating that some of the values larger than the Q4 upper bound for the training set are larger than the ones found in the validation set.

+These observations are important because they highlight potential issues with the data and the need for careful feature selection to ensure accurate and reliable machine learning models.
+By dropping the `garagearea` feature, the accuracy of the model on the validation set is improved.

+Overall, this section provides important insights into the process of identifying and dropping features that may impact the accuracy of machine learning models.
+It emphasizes the importance of careful feature selection and the need for attention to detail when working with complex data.
+The process described in this section can help ensure the reliability and accuracy of machine learning models in industry settings.
+References in the literature include<d-footnote>Chollet, F. (2018).
+Deep Learning with Python.
+Manning Publications.</d-footnote><d-footnote>Géron, A. (2019).
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+O'Reilly Media, Inc.</d-footnote>.

+### A Feature Selection Process for Improved Model Accuracy

+The following code section presents a comprehensive implementation of the feature selection process discussed earlier.
+The code demonstrates the precise method used to drop the `garagearea` feature from both the train and validation data while maintaining consistency in the column names for future use.
+Moreover, the code includes a histogram plot and an ECDF plot of the density of values in `lotarea`, illustrating a case where there is no apparent difference in the distributions of a variable's values between the train and validation sets.
+This visualization is vital in helping professionals identify any issues with the data and emphasizes the need for meticulous feature selection to ensure precise and dependable machine learning models.
+The code section offers a practical demonstration of the feature selection process and underscores the significance of attention to detail when working with complex data in machine learning projects.

 ```python
 for i in ["xs_final_ext", "valid_xs_final_ext"]: